 Despite being modern, the kitchen has a rustic charm with beamed ceiling and terracotta floor tiles, it is fully equipped with an electric oven, gas hob, fridge/freezer, dishwasher, microwave, coffee maker and toaster etc. French doors lead onto the covered south facing front terrace.
 It is perfectly positioned for al fresco meals, croissants and morning coffee, lunch time bread and cheese and a BBQ and cool glass of wine in the evening whilst watching the sun go down.

 The large L shaped lounge/dining room has wonderful old oak beams, stone walls, chestnut parquet flooring and a wood burner.
-There are plenty of soft comfy sofas and chairs and large dining table, plus a collection of books, cards games etc. French doors lead onto the front terrace and there are 4 windows on 2 other aspects, making this a very light and airy room with views over the orchard, swimming pool and lake.
+There are plenty of soft comfy sofas and chairs and large dining table, plus a collection of books, cards games etc. Wi-Fi is available.
+French doors lead onto the front terrace and there are 4 windows on 2 other aspects, making this a very light and airy room with views over the orchard, swimming pool and lake.

 On the opposite side of the hall the cloakroom has a toilet and wash hand basin.
 Another door leads into a corridor where you will find a front aspect double bedroom with ceiling fan and French doors leading to the front terrace and a rear aspect twin bedroom with views over the pool and lake.
 Both rooms have chestnut parquet flooring.
 There is a shower room with large walk in shower, toilet, wash hand basin and bidet.
 The floors and walls are tiled and there is a high ceiling with beams which enhance the style of this modern room.